mvilain/control-repo/README.md

 - create puppet master and elk Vagrant instances
 ```
-cd puppet-ess  # this is where ngrok and ssh.tar are
+cd puppet-ess
+# clone this git repo and use Vagrantfile instead of example code
+# it uses public network instead of private
+# ngrok won't work in private network
 vagrant up # wait for puppet and elk boxes to start
 vagrant ssh puppet # ssh into run puppet master's box
 sudo -s